The prescribed human diet

 This is the same with regard to fish, birds and animals.
 God asked that we care for the animals.
 That we help protect them.
 Not kill them for our food.

 We find later in Genesis that God did permit the offering and eating of animals later on.
 But this was not necessarily His preference.
 Because there was little fruit, grain and vegetable foods available in the dry Middle East, they needed to kill animals for food.
-He thus allowed them to eat limited kinds of animals, and only after they drained its blood and offered it to Him.
+He thus permitted them to eat limited kinds of animals.
+But these were to be eaten only after they completely drained the animal's blood and offered it to Him.

 Plant-based foods not only provide all the vitamins, minerals, proteins and fats that our bodies need: They also prevent disease.
 Research has found that plant-based foods contain hundreds and even thousands of phytonutrients that prevent cancer and many other diseases.
 The reason plant-based foods do this is quite simple: God intended humans to eat plant-based foods, as indicated by this verse in Genesis.

-Yet He as always, He still gave us the choice to follow His wishes or not.
+Yet as always, God still gave us the choice to follow His wishes or not.